F5DevLife/Hi-Low---Number-Collapse/README.md

 ### Number-Collapse

 * Number Collapse is a game where you guess a number between 1 and 100.
-* Currently, it tracks how many attempts it takes you to get the correct number.
+* You only have 5 guesses to get the correct number or you lose.
-  * I am considering limiting to how many tries you get to make it challenging.
 * This will likely go into a mix of mini-games, [Gamble](https://github.com/F5DevLife/Gamble), I'm also working on.

 [Click here to play the current edition of this game.](https://f5devlife.github.io/Hi-Low-Number-Collapse/)